 Examples: BitAddress.org and Bitcoin Armory can help you create and print your paper wallet.

 There’s no “my dad is stronger than your dad” when it comes to any cryptocurrency wallet –just as there isn’t with altcoins themselves.
-What do you want to accomplish with your wallet?
+Knowing what you want to accomplish with your cryptocurrencies is the first step to understanding crypto wallets.
 Let the purpose dictate the solution, enough said.

 What do you think?
 Did I leave anything out?
 Did you like this article?
 Share it or leave a comment below.